robertjgriggs/javascript/Book1/README.md

 # JavaScript All-in-One For Dummies

-JavaScript, React, Vue, Svelte, and Node from JavaScript All-in-One For Dummies by Chris Minnick
+I'm learning JavaScript, React, Vue, Svelte, and Node from JavaScript All-in-One For Dummies by Chris Minnick